Greatest Hots assembles songs, instrumentals, soundscapes, ambient compositions, cynicism, satire, and raw emotions from a love-sick chickenshit.

 1’19, 1987, stereo; Studio: Purgatory (home); Song, punk-style; Electric guitar, fuzz, microphone as a slide; electric organ, reverb; voice

-Punk Song 1 is a satire of enraged, fuck-absolutely-everyone punk rock with a few references to the movie Blue Velvet thrown in.
+Punk Song 1 is a satire of enraged, fuck-absolutely-everyone punk rock with references to the movie Blue Velvet thrown in.

 1’15, 1987, stereo; Studio: Purgatory (home); Song, blues-style; Acoustic guitar (Takeharu); voice; harmonica (Hohner)